How to find my WooCommerce returning customers

 Tracking customer engagement

-If your business is more oriented toward digital products like online courses, memberships and subscriptions that your customer retention will be depended how much your customers are engaging with your digital products.
-This will be an indication of your customer satisfaction and the likeliness of them continuing their subscriptions payments.
-For situations like these you can use the page visits tracking feature of Users Insights to monitor your customer engagement:
+If your business is more oriented toward digital products like online courses, memberships, and subscriptions, your customer retention will depend on how much your customers engage with your digital products.
+This will indicate your customer satisfaction and the likeliness of them continuing their subscription payments.
+For situations like these, you can use the page visits tracking feature of Users Insights to monitor your customer engagement:

 WordPress filter users by visited pages